Rhythm game: Peripheral-based games (2005–2013)

 The fallout of the weakening rhythm game market affected game developers, publishers and distributors.
 Companies in the latter two categories believed that most consumers would own at least one set of instrument controllers by 2010, which would increase the importance of software and downloadable content sales.

 Activision scaled back its 2010 Guitar Hero release schedule to just two games, reducing the number of SKUs from 25 in 2009 to 10 in 2010.
 The company closed several in-house developers, including RedOctane, Neversoft's Guitar Hero division, and Underground Development.
 Viacom, which had paid Harmonix $150 million following the success of Rock Band in 2007, began seeking a "substantial" refund on that investment after weak sales in 2009.
 Viacom also sought to negotiate new deals with music publishers to reduce the costs of the Rock Band series' licensed music.
 Ultimately, the company began to seek a buyer for Harmonix during the third quarter of 2010.

 In 2010, rhythm game developers included new features in their products.
 For example, Rock Band 3 and Power Gig: Rise of the SixString support guitar controllers with strings, and both contain modes that teach players accurate fingering.
 Despite this new content, sales of music games faltered in 2010.
 Guitar Hero: Warriors of Rock and DJ Hero 2 sold only 86,000 and 59,000 copies, respectively, in North America during their first week on the market.
 This was in sharp contrast to Guitar Hero III, which had sold nearly 1.4 million units in its first week in 2008.
 Through October 2010, music games achieved net sales of around $200 million, one-fifth of the genre's revenue during the same period in 2008.
 Analysts believed that the market likely would not break $400 million in revenue by the end of the year.
 End year sales were less than $300 million.

 By the end of 2010, the instrument controller-based rhythm market was considered "well past its prime", and developers shifted their focus to downloadable content and potential integration with motion control systems.
 In late 2010, Viacom sold Harmonix to an investment-backed group and allowed it to continue developing Rock Band and Dance Central.
 Citing the downturn in rhythm games, Activision shuttered their Guitar Hero division in February 2011.
 Analysts suggested that the market for peripheral-based rhythm games may remain stagnant for three to five years, after which sales could resurge because of digital distribution models or the release of new video game consoles.
 However, by 2013, the era of peripheral-based music games was considered at an end, as Harmonix announced that it would cease regular updates of Rock Band downloadable content on April 2, 2013, as the company shifts to newer games.

-On August 13, 2013, a game known as Geometry Dash released, being advertised as a rhythm game.
-This side scrolling platformer boosted the popularity in rhythm games and kept the genre alive.